holuwateemeeleyin/chirper/README.md

 # Chirper Project
-This is a chirper on tweet.
+- A twitter clone that uses Redux to manage its state, and react to control the UI.
-An autheticated user can Add new tweet, reply to a tweet, like and retweet.
+- An autheticated user can Add new tweet, reply to a tweet, like and retweet.

 ## Project Setup